GRASS DEVELOPED COMPOSITE BULLS FOR SALE

 The following preliminary table of parentage, scores, weights, and EPDs has been prepared.
 It will be updated as the bulls continue to develop.
 Additional bulls will be added later to the table.
 In the Spring 2018 genetic evaluation, EPDs were computed for all traits even though only birth weights had been measured.
 The interim WW, Milk, and TM EPDs were computed based on correlations between these traits with birth weight and based on the contribution of EPDs from relatives.

 Next is a photo gallery of the five featured sires of the 2018 calf crop.
-Two AI bulls were used: Schuler Rebel (Red Angus) and WC 950K (Senepol).
-Tarzan – a Mashona purebred – is dark red and scurred.
+Two AI sires were used: Schuler Rebel (Red Angus) and WC 950K (Senepol), and three by natural service.
+Tarzan – a Mashona purebred – is dark red.
 This bull will add even more African genetic influence and vigor to the Star composite herd.
 Star herd sires LR 23 (LR Dahga) and LR 30 are both homozygous for the slick gene.
 For the 2018 calf crop, the combined composition of heat-tolerant Senepol, Tuli, and Mashona breeds is, on average, 66.1% (if Mashona-sired the range is from 64.1 to 89.1%).
 Most calves are slick-coated and some calves have over 75% African genetics with a maximum load of hybrid vigor.
 In addition, most of this year’s calves show extensive muscle development, even more than that commonly found in purebreds.
 I attribute this level of expression to breed complementation – due to the combination of the best genes for extensive muscling from the Senepol and Tuli (and now Mashona) breeds that are inherited by the calf.
 This observation was made on LR Dahga as young calf.

 A set of photos of the dams appears below.
 Each of these cows was born on Lukefahr ranch and has calved every year in the spring since the age of two years and without any pampering.
 Excluded as management practices, this year again cattle have neither been dewormed nor treated for external parasites.
 To date this year (August 15) the total feed cost per cow is under $10.00.